StefanoB88/taskmanager/README.md

-EasyTask - Task Manager
+Task Manager

-EasyTask is a simple task manager app built with SwiftUI and CoreData.
+TaskManager is a simple task manager app built with SwiftUI and CoreData.
 It allows users to create, view, filter, and sort tasks.
 It also supports manual task reordering and provides a visual progress indicator.

 Features
 	•	Task Creation: Easily add new tasks with titles, descriptions, and priorities.